nguyentd01/duka_dl/README.md

 # Duka-DL
+A fast and simple tool for data download from Dukascopy

 Dukascopy is known for its high-quality, tick-level historical market data, which is excellent for backtesting trading strategies.
 However, downloading this data for long periods is a tedious manual process of downloading, saving, and resampling individual daily files.